neliva/Neliva.Security.Cryptography.PackageProtector/README.md

 ## Overview

-PackageProtector combines SP800-108 CTR KDF, HMAC-SHA512 and AES256-CBC algorithms to form authenticated encryption.
+PackageProtector combines SP800-108 CTR KDF, HMAC-SHA512, and AES256-CBC algorithms to form key-committing and message/context-committing authenticated encryption design for chunked streams.
 The data stream is split into equal size chunks (except the last one) and each chunk is signed and encrypted separately.
 This scheme allows random read/write of an arbitrary length stream with the guarantee that the returned data is authenticated.
 PackageProtector is designed for secure, long term storage.

 Protected streams have no headers, markers or identifiers.
 This makes protected streams indistinguishable from true randomness.
 Without a key, it is impossible to determine if the protected stream was produced by PackageProtector or do traffic analysis.